 You are traveling, and it can be fun or at least seem to be fun to other people.
 Might as well upload a pic to Instagram or Facebook and tell everyone where you are.

-You will see some funny stuff while you travel for work – take a pic!
+You will see some funny stuff while you travel for business so take a pic!
 I am on social media w/ a bunch of other business travelers and we always post our itinerary using the airport codes and see if we can figure out where they are.
-(SNA to ATL to MSY anyone!?!
-That’s Orange County to Atlanta to New Orleans, btw).
+(SNA to ATL to MSY anyone!?!)

 11. Stay even-keeled and realistic.
 [Must Know Business Travel Tips!]

 Travel can suck sometimes.
-You will have delays, you’ll be tired, you’ll get stuck in a middle seat sometimes.
+You will have delays, you will be tired, you will get stuck in a middle seat sometimes.

-The hotel bed will suck, the lady in the hotel room next to you is enjoying the pleasures of matrimony all night, etc, etc. Sometimes there’s nothing you can do.
+The hotel bed will suck, the lady in the hotel room next to you is enjoying the pleasures of matrimony all night, etc, etc. Sometimes there is nothing you can do.
 There are things beyond your control.

 So just roll w/ it.